phase1geo/Outliner/README.md

 - Add notes to any outline text.
 - Close/Hide any group within the outline for increased focus.
 - Quick search and replace of any text within the document, including notes.
+- View document statistics such as character count, word count and row count.
 - Unlimited undo/redo of any change.
 - Automatically saves in the background.
 - Open multiple outlines with the use of tabs.